kubernetes/website/content/en/docs/concepts/configuration/secret.md

 If you are creating a Secret to store credentials for accessing a container image registry, you must use one of the following `type` values for that Secret:

-- `kubernetes.io/dockercfg`
-- `kubernetes.io/dockerconfigjson`

-The `kubernetes.io/dockercfg` type is reserved to store a serialized `~/.dockercfg` which is the legacy format for configuring Docker command line.
-When using this Secret type, you have to ensure the Secret `data` field contains a `.dockercfg` key whose value is content of a `~/.dockercfg` file encoded in the base64 format.
+- `kubernetes.io/dockercfg`: store a serialized `~/.dockercfg` which is the legacy format for configuring Docker command line.
+The Secret `data` field contains a `.dockercfg` key whose value is the content of a base64 encoded `~/.dockercfg` file.

-The `kubernetes.io/dockerconfigjson` type is designed for storing a serialized JSON that follows the same format rules as the `~/.docker/config.json` file which is a new format for `~/.dockercfg`.
-When using this Secret type, the `data` field of the Secret object must contain a `.dockerconfigjson` key, in which the content for the `~/.docker/config.json` file is provided as a base64 encoded string.
+- `kubernetes.io/dockerconfigjson`: store a serialized JSON that follows the same format rules as the `~/.docker/config.json` file, which is a new format for `~/.dockercfg`.
+The Secret `data` field must contain a `.dockerconfigjson` key for which the value is the content of a base64 encoded `~/.docker/config.json` file.

 Below is an example for a `kubernetes.io/dockercfg` type of Secret: